Aleksei Brusilov: 1914–1915

 In July 1914, with the Russian army expanding during mobilisation, Brusilov was promoted to command the 8th Army, part of the Southwest Front operating in Galicia.
 The 8th Army crushed the Austro-Hungarian Third Army before it, and rapidly advanced nearly 150 km.
 Reverses elsewhere along the Front, including the great defeat at Tannenberg, forced the 8th Army to retreat in conformity with the general Russian withdrawal.
 For his victories, Brusilov was awarded the Order of Saint George 4th, and then 3rd Class.
 By a quirk of fate, several future White Army commanders held senior posts in 8th Army at this time—Brusilov's Quartermaster general was Anton Denikin, while Alexey Kaledin commanded the 12th Cavalry Division and Lavr Kornilov was in command of 48th Infantry Division.

-In the early part of 1915, Brusilov again advanced, penetrating the Carpathian passes and entering the Great Hungarian Plain.
-At this time, Nikolai II visited the 8th Army and Brusilov was promoted to the rank of General-Adjutant (in the Imperial Russian Army this was a "four-star" General rank).
+At the beginning of the siege of Przemysl, he left alone with a superior enemy on the left bank of the San River, repelled the offensive.
+The twice-strong enemy was killed by Brusilov's army, but the Austro-Hungarians managed to break the right sector of the front.
+Brusilov's skill helped him get out and he eliminated the breakthrough, blocked enemy troops in the forests, where they were thrown back, and the breakthrough was localized.
+His troops in such a situation withstood the fighting to the end and saved the Russian army from disaster.